 Dr. Michael Broder

-Michael S. Broder, Ph.D., is a psychologist, best selling author, speaker, trainer and coach to high achievers, whose work centers around helping people to bring about change and resolve major life issues in the shortest time possible.
-Dr. Broder has conducted a private practice in Center City, Philadelphia for almost 40 years, where he has treated thousands of individuals and couples in short-term results-oriented psychotherapy.
+Michael S. Broder, Ph.D., is a psychologist, bestselling author, speaker, trainer and coach to high achievers, whose work centers around helping people to operate at their highest potential — with whatever parts of their lives they wish to optimize — in the shortest time possible.
+Dr. Broder conducts a private practice in Center City Philadelphia, where he has treated thousands of individuals and couples in cognitive behavioral results-oriented therapy for over 40 years.

-Michael is also the author of the popular books, The Art of Living Single, which has been referred to by the Book of the Month Club and many in the media as the “bible for singles” with eighteen printings (Rawson/Macmillan and Avon Books), and The Art of Staying Together (Hyperion and Avon).
+Michael is also the author of the popular books, The Art of Living Single, which has been referred to by the Book of the Month Club and many in the media as the “bible for singles” with nineteen printings (Rawson/Macmillan and Avon Books), and The Art of Staying Together (Hyperion and Avon).
 Both books have been widely excerpted and quoted and are published in numerous foreign editions.
 This was followed by: Can Your Relationship Be Saved?
 How To Know Whether To Stay Or Go (New Harbinger Publications) which has thus far been published in nine languages.
-With his wife and colleague, Dr. Arlene Goldman, he co-authored Psychology Today: Secrets of Sexual Ecstasy for Alpha Books.
-He as also published numerous articles for many professional and popular publications and blogs regularly for the Huffington Post.
+With his wife and colleague, Dr. Arlene Goldman, he co-authored Secrets of Sexual Ecstasy for Alpha Books/Psychology today.
+He has also published numerous articles for many professional and popular publications and regularly blogs for the Huffington Post and others.

 Dr. Broder earned his Ph.D. at Temple University in Philadelphia.
 In the 1970s, he was trained and personally supervised by the late Dr. Albert Ellis at the Institute for Rational Emotive Therapy (which became the Albert Ellis Institute) in New York City.
 Dr. Ellis as well as Dr. Arnold Lazarus (another of Michael Broder’s mentors) were the early originators of Cognitive Behavioral Therapy, today’s most practiced form of psychotherapy.
 Between 1981 and 1990, Dr. Broder directed the Philadelphia Institute for Rational Emotive Therapy where he and his staff trained over a thousand mental health professionals locally.
 In 2003, he was appointed Executive Director of the Albert Ellis Institute in New York City on an interim basis in order to oversee its difficult transition to the post Albert Ellis era.